itaysabato/voting-games-analyzer/README.md

 # Voting Games Analyzer
 A command line tool for analyzing voting games, in particular, ones that use randomized voting rules.
+## Getting Started
 The quickest way to see it in action is to analyze a random game:
 ```
 $ vga -r
 ************************************************************************************************